Next Greek parliamentary election: PASOK—KINAL leadership race

-Immediately following the European Parliament elections, PASOK – KINAL high-ranking members raised the issue of leadership one after the other, in response to the election results that were perceived as mediocre, coercing PASOK – KINAL President Nikos Androulakis to call for early leadership elections for October of the same year, bypassing the planned ones for late 2025.
-Newly elected mayor of Athens, Haris Doukas and MP Pavlos Geroulanos announced their candidacies on the same Central Committee meeting, that elections were decided upon.
+Immediately following the European Parliament election, PASOK – KINAL high-ranking members questioned Nikos Androulakis' leadership one after the other, in response to the election results that were perceived as mediocre, coercing him into calling for early leadership elections in October of the same year, bypassing the planned ones for late 2025.
+Newly elected mayor of Athens, Haris Doukas, as well as MP Pavlos Geroulanos, announced their candidacies on that same Central Committee meeting.
 Other candidates included Anna Diamantopoulou, Michalis Katrinis, and Nadia Giannakopoulou.

-After a close race for the second spot between Doukas and Geroulanos, Doukas made it to the second round along with Androulakis, but went on to lose on a 20-point margin against him.
-Nikos Androulakis was re-elected to the Presidency of PASOK – KINAL and so he became the Leader of the Official Opposition in late November 2024, as enough Syriza MPs became Independent for it to drop in seat count behind PASOK – KINAL.
+After a close race for the second spot with Geroulanos, Doukas made it to the runoff along with Androulakis; however, he went on to lose on a 20-point margin against him.
+Nikos Androulakis was re-elected to the Presidency of PASOK – KINAL, and became the Leader of the Official Opposition in late November 2024, with enough Syriza MPs leaving the party for it to drop in seat count behind PASOK – KINAL.

 2025 presidential election

 By late 2024, as the purported date of the election of the President of the Hellenic Republic approached, parties began announcing their candidates for the post.
 Prime Minister Kyriakos Mitsotakis proposed Kostas Tasoulas, who won out in the end after four rounds of voting, with 160 votes out of 300, on 12 February 2025.

+The Mitsotakis government has been criticized by the opposition for nominating a candidate without general consensus among the larger parties, unlike that of the previous election.

 Farming subsidies scandal (OPEKEPE)

+Initial phase

-In May 2025, the "OPEKEPE scandal" broke out, over the abuse of farming subsidies, from illegal ones, false declarations of farmland, and general covering-up of the entire scheme.
+In May 2025, the "OPEKEPE scandal" broke out.
+The "Payment and Control Agency for Guidance and Guarantee Community Aid" (Greek: ΟΠΕΚΕΠΕ) came under scrutiny by the public eye, over the abuse of farming subsidies, from illegal, false declarations of farmland, and general covering-up of the entire scheme.
 Initiated by whistleblowers and an intervention by the European Public Prosecutor's Office, the scandal has forced resignations of government ministers, and political turmoil.

+Noteworthy moments of the scandal include the transfer of the case’s file to the Hellenic Parliament, the resignations of government ministers Makis Voridis, Tasos Chatzivasileiou, Christos Boukoros, and Dionysis Stamenitis, the decision on disestablishing the agency itself and the transfer of its workload and authority to AADE, the €400M fine imposed onto the Greek state by the European Commission, and the funding cuts that it provided for, the controversial —deemed invalid by the opposition and unconstitutional by Constitutional lawyer and former Deputy Prime Minister Evangelos Venizelos— failed votes on establishing ad hoc parliamentary committees investigating ministers for criminal conduct, and instead, the establishment of an inquiry investigating the agency from its inception (1998), the visit of the European Chief Prosecutor, Laura Kövesi, to Athens, in which she called for the abolishment of Article 86 of the Greek Constitution ("Law on Ministerial responsibility").